Nishan8583/sec_notes/web_sec/README.md

    - A partial URL such as just the hostname: like http://test?s=api
    - Or perhaps only the path of the URL: like http://test?s=/form/ Deny List

-A Deny List is where all requests are accepted apart from resources specified in a list or matching a particular pattern.
+ - Use free website to test if connection is being done `https://webhook.site/` A Deny List is where all requests are accepted apart from resources specified in a list or matching a particular pattern.
 A Web Application may employ a deny list to protect sensitive endpoints, IP addresses or domains from being accessed by the public while still allowing access to other locations.
 A specific endpoint to restrict access is the localhost, which may contain server performance data or further sensitive information, so domain names such as localhost and 127.0.0.1 would appear on a deny list.
 Attackers can bypass a Deny List by using alternative localhost references such as 0, 0.0.0.0, 0000, 127.1, 127.*.*.*, 2130706433, 017700000001 or subdomains that have a DNS record which resolves to the IP Address 127.0.0.1 such as 127.0.0.1.nip.io.